 ‘Kids, you all look so great,’ I said.
 ‘But I only have two packets of candy left.’

-One of the witches frowned at me severely.
+One of the witches gave me a severe frown.
 ‘But we’re three,’ she said as if questioning my intelligence.

-‘I know,’ I said, almost pleading for mercy.
+‘I know,’ I said, pleading for mercy.
 ‘But I only have two left.’

 The frown on the witch’s face grew deeper.
 ‘That’s okay,’ she said, nodding towards tiny Spiderman.
 ‘We’ll share.’